skoef/zfsync/README.md

-    -I identity_file     use this key for authentication -k local_retention   after synchronizing, apply local retention -K remote_retention  after synchronizing, apply remote retention -m                   only show matching snapshots and exit (mutually exclusive with -M)
+    -I identity_file     use this key for authentication -k local_retention   after synchronizing, apply local retention -K remote_retention  after synchronizing, apply remote retention -P                   do not set user properties on remote end -q                   be more quiet
-    -M                   only show missing snapshots and exit (mutually exclusive with -m)
-    -P                   do not set user properties on remote end -q                   be more quiet
     -T target_zfs        ZFS on target host to send snapshots to [required]